Mdelaosaiz/Mdelaosaiz/README.md

 <p><em>Front-end developer</br>Kindergarten and Elementary Teacher
 </em></p>
 <img align="right" src="https://github.com/anathayna/anathayna/blob/master/assets/pusheencode.gif"/>
-<p> In 2020 I quit my teaching career and started programming, this is so exciting!
-I have discovered a world that I did not think I was going to like so much!<p>
+<h3> 2020 has been a year of change for everyone.</h3> For me, it has been a very important year because I have decided to change my life.<br> I quit my teaching job and started studying programming and I´ve discovered a world that I didn´t think I was going to like so much!<br>
+I've been programming for a short time, so I'm still a junior, but something very characteristic of me is that I never stop studying, in this case: Front-end development.<br> I´m always doing or looking for courses, bootcamps, personal projects ... everything, because I believe that this job will help me find a place where I feel comfortable, excited and that provides me with a nice future.<p>
 - 📚 always learning.
 - 🏹 always fighting.
 - ✨ always creating.
+- 🧼 soap maker
+- 🐱‍👤 mommy of two cats 😼.